Bird

 Early in December, 1941, Mrs. Stella Higgins telephoned me that she had a

-I had an opportunity I visited her place.
-Sure enough, there was the Catbird.
-It
+as I had an opportunity I visited her place.
+Sure enough, there was the

-that its visiting hours were usually about the middle of the morning, between
+Mrs. Higgins said that its visiting hours were usually about the middle of

-wont.
+its wont.
 It seemed as active and alert as ever.
-While Mrs. Higgins was watching it
+While Mrs. Higgins was

-feed, it suddenly flew up from the ground to a height of five or six feet, and
+watching it feed, it suddenly flew up from the ground to a height of five or

 Mr. James L. Peters's report was this: "It was a male in good condition, not